Success stories: parent carers making a difference

 Parent Carers Cornwall – Improving support for those with neuro-developmental needs.

-Parent Carers Cornwall has worked collaboratively with partners in particular their Designated Clinical Officer (DCO) to develop support for families with children and young people who are showing signs of neuro-developmental needs.
+Parent Carers Cornwall * worked collaboratively with partners in particular their Designated Clinical Officer (DCO) to develop support for families with children and young people who are showing signs of neuro-developmental needs.

-Together with parent carers, young people, partners in health services, the local authority and other organisations, Parent Carers Cornwall developed the Cornwall Neurodiversity Hub.
+Together with parent carers, young people, partners in health services, the local authority and other organisations, Parent Carers Cornwall and with funding from the ICB (Integrated Commissioning Board) they developed the Cornwall Neurodiversity Hub.
 The Hub provides support to families, young people and professionals via a range of resources and tools, up to date information and interactive features.

 Three forums in the south west have created a helpful resource for parent carers of children that have sensory difficulties.